loginom/loginom-help-en-omegat/data/quick-start/first-scenario.md

 The Client Card field is set as a group, and the Sum is set as a parameter in the [Grouping](../processors/transformation/grouping.md) Node Wizard.
 Upon configuration and execution of the grouping node, data about total sums of the clients' purchases are in the output port.

-Then these data are sorted in the sum descending order using the [Sorting](../processors/transformation/sorting.md) component.
-Then these data are transferred to the node used for selection of the first 10 table rows.
+Then these data is sorted in the sum descending order using the [Sorting](../processors/transformation/sorting.md) component.
+Then these data is transferred to the node used for selection of the first 10 table rows.
 For this purpose, the [Row Filter](../processors/transformation/row-filter/README.md) component is used. "№ Row number <= 10" criteria is set in its wizard.

 The export node is added to the resulting workflow, and/or the [Visualizer](../visualization/README.md) of results is configured (refer to Figure 6).